oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_stack_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Stack resources in Oracle Cloud Infrastructure
-- Returns a list of stacks. - If called using the compartment ID, returns all stacks in the specified compartment. - If called using the stack ID, returns the specified stack.
+- Lists stacks according to the specified filter. - If called using the compartment ID, returns all stacks in the specified compartment. - If called using the stack ID, returns the specified stack.
+(See also `GetStack <https://docs.cloud.oracle.com/en- us/iaas/api/#/en/resourcemanager/latest/Stack/GetStack>`_.)
 - If *stack_id* is specified, the details of a single Stack will be returned.